-Figure 12: Layout of the work zone inputs panel.
+Figure 16: Layout of the work zone inputs panel.

 Directly to the right of the work zone list, the user must configure the time periods and segments for which the work zone is active during the facility study period.
 Both the active time periods and segments must be specified before the user moves on to the second set of work zone parameters.
-By default, the start and end times are set to be the first and last analysis periods of the study period, but any continuous subset of periods can be selected using the drop down boxes.
-The user must also specify at least one segment in which the work zone is active.
-While these initial inputs only allow for the work zone to be specified over a contiguous set of segments, more complex work zone arrangements can be configured later using the Advanced Input Table (see section 2.6.1).
+By default, the start and end times are set to be the first and last analysis periods of the study

 The middle section of the panel (2) allows the user to specify the work zone characteristics.
 This includes the severity of the work zone, as well as area type (urban or rural), barrier type, lateral distance, and work zone speed limit.
-The choices for work zone severity include shoulder closure, one or multi-lane closures, and crossovers.
+The default work zone free flow speed is the user specified work zone speed limit, but this value can be overridden using the Advanced Input Table as discussed below.
+As a note, the lateral distance parameter refers to the separation distance from the edge of the travel lane to the work zone severity include shoulder closure, one or multi-lane closures, and crossovers.
 Note that the user is responsible for ensuring that at least one lane remains open on each segment, otherwise the analysis will give faulty results.

-As the user fills in values for these parameters, the Advanced Input Table at the bottom of the panel (3) will reflect the inputs for each segment and display the computed values for capacity and work zone free flow speed.
+There are two checkboxes (3) just below the middle section of the panel that the analyst can use to expand on the basic analysis.
+The first checkbox allows the use to enable the Advanced Input Table (4) at the bottom of the panel.
+While this checkbox is disabled, the table will automatically fill with the work zone inputs for each segment and display the computed values for capacity and work zone free flow speed.
 At this point, these value are not editable, but the following section (2.6.1) will describe how to customize work zones using the table.
+The second checkbox allows the user to enable the use of the 3-107 prediction model for lane closures, a methodology which is included as part of the HCM 6th edition.
+Note that this methodology can only be used for lane closures, and that for some cases the computed value may not be appropriate, so the analyst should always use their best engineering judgement.